luclis/mattermost-ansible/README.md

  access via ssh.
 Reverse DNS should also be properly configured for letsencrypt to work.
 If you are using a cloud hosting provider, this should be trivial.

 * Edit `play.yml` and change the `vars` to reflect any changes you may want to make for your system.
 This playbook does not do a complete installation with full configuration of all of the Mattermost options, but rather installs it to the point where you can edit the relevant settings from within the web browser.

 * **You should *always* edit the email address and db_password fields.**

 * Create a `hosts` file in the project directory.
 It only needs to contain one line, which is the IP address of the server you wish to install Mattermost on.

 * Run `ansible-playbook play.yml -i hosts` from the top of level of the project directory.

 * Navigate to the FQDN of your server in a web browser.
 Consult the Mattermost documentation for further configuration options.

 ---

 ## Post-Install
 If you are planning to use MatterMost for any length of time, you should probably change the location of the data directory.
 A large volume of attached block storage would not be a bad idea.
 A working email server should also be configured for email notifications and invites.
 You can do most of this from within the browser without manually editing configuration files.

 ---

 ### Contributing
 Please submit pull requests!
 They make my day.

-### Moving Forward
-I am currently working on porting this standalone playbook into a more defined Ansible role with a complete implementation of all the options in the Mattermost `config` file.
-You can check on the status of this project [here.](https://github.com/tjtoml/ansible-role-mattermost)